StefanMichielse/AndroBugs_Framework/README.md

 - Yu-Cheng Lin  (androbugs.framework at gmail.com, @AndroBugs)

-## Steup Steps and Usage for Windows
+## Setup Steps and Usage for Windows

 **Easy to use for Android developers or hackers on Microsoft Windows: (a) No need to install Python 2.7 (b) No need to install any 3rd-party library (c) No need to install AndroBugs Framework**